jerus-org/gen-changelog/docs/readme/head.md

 [ghub-badge]: https://img.shields.io/badge/sponsor-30363D?logo=GitHub-Sponsors&logoColor=#white
 [ghub-url]: https://github.com/sponsors/jerusdp

-**gen-changelog** is a release tool that generates changelogs in the [Keep a Changelog](https://keepachangelog.com/en/1.1.0/) format.
+**Gen-changelog** is a release tool that generates changelogs in the [Keep a Changelog](https://keepachangelog.com/en/1.1.0/) format.
 It analyses a repository's commit history and uses conventional commit types to categorise and filter commits for inclusion in the changelog.

 ## Main Features